leupoldj/psis/README.txt

 ii) Data
 --------------
-The SNR data points as displayed in Fig.3 are provided in fig3_script.m, below the comments "%snr data per flip angle for silicone oil" and "%snr data for H20 + CuSO4", respectively.
+The calculation of the SNR data points as displayed in Fig.3 are provided by the following files:
+- h2o_images.mat: A MATLAB-matrix containing the images used for ROI analysis of the H2O+CuSO4 phantom
+- sil_images.mat: A MATLAB-matrix containing the images used for ROI analysis of the silicone oil phantom
+- rois_h2o.m: ROI analysis of the H2O+CuSO4 phantom.
+Output: SNR values as displayed in Fig. 3
+- rois_silicone.m: ROI analysis of the silicone oil phantom.
+Output: SNR values as displayed in Fig. 3